-Although academic advising is only required for freshman and graduating seniors, students majoring in criminal justice are strongly encouraged to get to know their academic advisors.
-Advisors can often anticipate issues before they arise and are here to assist students not only in scheduling the next semester, but also in planning graduation.
+Although academic advising is only required in the first three semesters, students majoring in criminal justice are strongly encouraged to get to know their academic advisors.
+Advisors can often anticipate issues before they arise and are here to assist students not only in scheduling the next semester, but also in planning for graduation.

 In addition, the department encourages students interested in careers in criminal justice, justice-related professions, or graduate school, to meet with the faculty for career advisement.
 It is particularly important to explore career opportunities and options early in your academic career.